What Can Dog X-rays Help Vets Diagnose?

-X-rays are one of the most helpful and one of the most frequently used diagnostic tools in healthcare—whether that be for humans or pets.
-X-rays can help your South Wilton vets to get a better view of your pet's internal; structures like bones and tissues as well as their internal organs in order to diagnose health issues like bladder stones, broken bones, swallowed foreign objects and more.
+X-rays are one of the most helpful and frequently used diagnostic tools in healthcare—whether that be for humans or pets.
+X-rays can help your South Wilton vets to get a better view of your pet's internal; structures like bones and tissues as well as their internal organs to diagnose health issues like bladder stones, broken bones, swallowed foreign objects, and more.

 X-ray images can help vets to spot some tumors, pregnancy, and enlarged organs which may lead to a diagnosis such as heart disease or cancer.

 A detailed view of organs, tissues, and ligaments cannot be obtained using x-ray technology.
 In these cases, other diagnostic imaging such as MRI and Ultrasound is more beneficial.

 An x-ray of a pregnant dog can also help users to prepare for the birth of puppies by revealing how many your dog is expecting and whether a c-section may be required.

 How Can I Prepare For My Dog's X-ray Appointment?